peter-grajcar/jawa/README.md

 ## Project Structure

-`jasm` is a library for low-level library for JVM byte code manipulation.
+`jasm` is a low-level library for JVM byte code manipulation.

 `jawa` is a Jawa compiler implemented using `jasm`.

-`stdbib` contains sources of Jawa standard library (standardowa biblioteka).
+`stdbib` contains sources of the Jawa standard library (standardowa biblioteka).

 `editor` contains plugins for supported code editors.